Keto Diet Complete Guide for Beginners (2025)

 - People with type 2 diabetes or insulin resistance

-- Those who prefer high-fat foods
+- Those who prefer high-fat foods and aren't hungry on them

 - People who struggle with hunger on low-fat diets